-Previously, Dr. Friedman was senior vice president for policy studies at the Work in America Institute, where he directed research and special projects on workplace issues.
-He was also an adjunct lecturer in political science at Lehman College, a research fellow at the Samuels Center for State and Local Politics, and a practitioner in the field of counseling psychology.
-He holds a Ph.D. in political science with specializations in political psychology and American politics.
+Previously, Will was Senior Vice President for Policy Studies at the Work in America Institute, where he directed research and special projects on workplace issues.
+He was also an adjunct lecturer in political science at Lehman College and a research fellow at the Samuels Center for State and Local Politics.
+He holds a Ph.D. in political science, from the City University of New York Graduate Center, with specializations in political psychology and American politics.

-Areas of expertise: public opinion research, public and stakeholder engagement, deliberative democracy, political science, political psychology, convening design, facilitation, training, nonprofit leadership and management
+Areas of expertise: public opinion research, public engagement, deliberative democracy, political science, political psychology, convening design, facilitation.